kawaicheung/book-on-naming-things/manuscript/0_C_OppositesDontAlwaysAttract.md

-## Opposites Don't Always Attract
+# Opposites don't always attract

-Much of programming objects is about states.
+Much of programming is about tracking states.
 A user might be either active or inactive; A purchase order is either pending or confirmed and so forth.

 Luckily, the English language is broad enough that most states have a meaningful opposite.
 For instance, if we have a piece of functionality that allows us to move a file from the trash, we don't have to say _undelete_. _Restore_ makes perfect sense.
 It's clear that a file that can be restored is already in the state of being deleted.